slevithan/oniguruma-to-es/README.md

 - Run regexes written for Oniguruma from JavaScript, such as those used in TextMate grammars (used by VS Code, [Shiki](https://shiki.matsu.io/) syntax highlighter, etc.).
 - Share regexes across your Ruby and JavaScript code.

-Compared to running the Oniguruma C library via WASM bindings using [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma), this library is **more than 96% smaller** and its regexes typically **run much faster** since they run as native JavaScript.
+Compared to running the Oniguruma C library via WASM bindings using [vscode-oniguruma](https://github.com/microsoft/vscode-oniguruma), this library is **less than 4% of the size** and its regexes often run much faster since they run as native JavaScript.

 ### [Try the demo REPL](https://slevithan.github.io/oniguruma-to-es/demo/)